-In financial and business services around 12% of the sector’s workforce are international migrants.
-And as the Home Office works toward their mandate of decreasing migrant workers, there is little doubt, the chances of having a Home Office inspection visits are becoming increasingly likely.
+In the financial sector, around 12% of the sector’s workforce are international migrants.
+Subsequently, as the Home Office work toward their mandate of decreasing migrant workers, there is little doubt, the chances of having a Home Office visit is becoming increasingly likely.

 Financial services companies who fail to show compliance during an inspection may be faced with suspension, or even revocation of their Sponsor Licence without the right of appeal.
 This can lead to devastating commercial consequences.

-A Y & J Solicitors is committed to help Sponsor Licence holders preparing for immigration compliance before UKVI inspection visit.
-The repercussions of non-compliance are severe, this include the risk of having your Tier 2 Sponsor Licence being suspended, revoked or downgraded.
-In addition, your highly-skilled Tier 2 workers may be forced to leave the UK if they cannot find alternate.
+A Y & J Solicitors is committed in helping Sponsor Licence holders to be compliant, ensuring that procedures are put in place, enabling the holder of the licence to remain compliant.
+This in turn will mean the licence holder will be able to demonstrate to the Home Office that they are compliant, should there be a visit.
+The repercussions of non-compliance can be severe and includes the risk of having your Tier 2 Sponsor Licence being suspended, revoked or downgraded.
+In addition, your Skilled Worker migrants may be forced to leave the UK if they cannot find an alternative sponsor.

-We understand how busy employers and HR directors are, and particularly, financial service companies already have extensive compliance obligations to manage.
-Therefore, we actively assist companies to meet that HR policies and procedures related to UKVI compliance.
-As a result, you can be confident that your firm is compliant with the recent UKVI rules and regulation related to Tier 2 Sponsor Licence.
+We understand that, in particular, financial service companies, will already have extensive compliance obligations to manage.
+Therefore, we actively assist companies (and their HR departments if applicable) with their policies and procedures related to UKVI compliance.
+As a result, you can be confident that your firm is compliant and up-to-date with the UKVI rules and regulations.

 Obtaining a Tier 2 Sponsor Licence is a challenging and rewarding process which can open opportunities for organisations to recruit talent from outside the UK.
 As part of your application, you may have already met your first Home Office compliance officer for a pre-licence visit.
 Once you hold your Sponsor Licence, you can expect to receive a Home Office compliance inspection visit at any time – often without notice.